ornellion/100DaysOfCode/round1-log.md

 I definitely took some creative liberties but I like that it captures the main elements of how I initially designed it and isn't an *exact* copy of the project.
 (But apparently I had to keep the glaring typos!)

 **Link to work:** [Tea Shop Menu GitHub Repository](https://github.com/ornellion/madam-puddifoots-cafe-menu)

+---

+### Day 21: January 21, 2024

+**Today's Progress**:
+- Codecademy: Completed Fundamentals of CSS.
+Started Intro to Developing Websites locally
+- Started working on my creation **Learn CSS by Building a Set of Colored Markers** from freeCodeCamp

+**Thoughts**:
+I'm happy with the progress that I'm making on Codecademy.
+Where some of the concepts are a little too high-level and I'm not too sure how they come together I'm comforted knowing I've already started putting things into practice.
+I really like that the next unit will cover using VS Code, which I already have downloaded (from trying to use Python Notebooks).

+I also started working on my Building a Set of Colored Markers recreation.
+The idea is that I want to create a set of markers that show a set of different colour ways for the RGB model: primary, secondary, tertiary + complementary, monochromatic, analogous, triadic and tetradic.
+This means first learning about the models and having a solid enough foundation to translate them into CSS code.

+An hour of research and I barely did any coding hehe.